Nuddel69/TTK4155-ProjectCode/README.md

 shorted two paths causing noise and undefined behaviour.
 Angrily stabbing the offending hole with a dupont wire fixed the issue.

+### SPI only sending a single (if lucky) packet

+Our early attempts at getting SPI up and running were met with a single packet read on the oscilloscope, before code execution got stuck in the SPI transmission done loop.

+**The solution**

+As the uC supports slave mode as well, it features a SS pin.
+If triggered, the uC will automatically enter slave mode, regardless of register config.
+In order to avoid accidentally pulling the wrong logic on this, it can either be pulled HIGH or explicitly defined as output.
+The latter allows us to keep using the pin as a output, hence proving the better solution.

+### Debug not timing correctly when using different crystal

+While this lab is based around a 4.915200MHz crystal, there was an attempt at using a 16MHz crystal as well.
+After adjusting the fuses to support an 8+MHz external clock the code was acting strange.
+A delay was only lasting an eighth of the time passed to the function.
+Setting the clock-divider fuse solved it, but caused issues for the UART baudrate.

+**The solution**

+The `delay` library has a software defined macro `F_CPU` defining the clock speed.
+We´ve been lucky this is compatible with our usual clock, but now it had to be defined from the compiler.
+Adding `-DF_CPU=<clock>` to the compilation command solved it (see commit `#7f15e61`).

 ## Debugging flowchart - expanded as we encounter more problems

 ```mermaid